PRES update regarding COVID-19 vaccination in children with rheumatic diseases

 • It is important to establish registries regarding the efficacy, immunogenicity and safety of COVID-19 vaccines for patients with pediatric rheumatic diseases.

-• It is advisable to adhere to the annual flu vaccine however; the influenza vaccine should not be given together with the COVID-19 vaccine (best 2 weeks apart).
+• It is advisable to adhere to the annual flu vaccine however; consider not to give the influenza vaccine together with the COVID-19 vaccine (best 2 weeks apart).

 • The vaccine will most likely protect the patient from getting a severe course of COVID-19, but it is still possible that vaccinated people can carry the virus and be contagious to others.
 Therefore, vaccinated patients should still wear masks and practice physical distancing, according to the local health guidelines.